-Indeed, since the late 1990s, Arianespace has launched a total of 241 commercial constellation satellites, including 56 for Globalstar, 30 for Planet, 20 for O3b, 12 for Swarm Technologies, eight for Spire, along with one each for Orbcomm, Satellogic, Kepler Communications, Orbital Solutions/GeoOptics and GHGSat; as well as 26 institutional satellites for the European Space Agency (ESA) and the European Commission as part of the Galileo constellation project.
+Indeed, since the late 1990s, Arianespace has launched a total of 277 commercial constellation satellites, including 146 satellites for OneWeb, 56 for Globalstar, 30 for Planet, 20 for O3b, 12 for Swarm Technologies, eight for Spire, along with one each for Orbcomm, Satellogic, Kepler Communications, Orbital Solutions/GeoOptics and GHGSat; as well as 26 institutional satellites for the European Space Agency (ESA) and the European Commission as part of the Galileo constellation project.

-Arianespace's backlog, apart from the OneWeb constellation's payloads, currently consists of 25 more constellation satellites to orbit on behalf of: Airbus Defence and Space (four); ESA and the European Commission (four), with eight more in reservations; Spire (two); Airbus Defence and Space on behalf of CNES (four); and three undisclosed payloads.
+Arianespace's backlog, apart from the OneWeb constellation, currently consists of 24 more constellation satellites to orbit on behalf of: Airbus Defence and Space (x4), ESA and the European Commission (x4) + 8 more reservations, Airbus Defence and Space for CNES (x4), Spire (x2), NanoAvionics for Aurora Insight (x1) and Eutelsat (x1).